 Etosha Safari Camp: Our full report

-Central to Etosha Safari Camp is the courtyard and campfire area – with funky furniture around such as chairs made from baths and reused car tyres!
-There's live music here almost every night and it's a sociable and fun place to spend your evenings.
+Central to Etosha Safari Camp is a courtyard and campfire area laid out with funky furniture, such as chairs made from baths and reused car tyres.
+There's live music here almost every night and it's a sociable place to spend your evenings.

-Activities at Etosha Safari Camp are focused on game viewing in Etosha.
-As most travellers will have a hire car you can easily drive yourself into the park for game viewing, or take a guided drive from the Camp – morning, afternoon and full-day drives are offered here.
-It's advisable to book guided activities early, as the vehicles are shared between Etosha Safari Lodge and the Camp – so these can get fully booked in high season.
+Activities at Etosha Safari Camp are focused on game viewing in Etosha National Park.
+For travellers with a hire car it's easy to drive yourself into the park, if you prefer if you can instead take a guided drive from the camp – morning, afternoon and full-day drives are offered here.
+It's advisable to book guided activities early, though, as the game-drive vehicles are shared with its sister property, Etosha Safari Lodge, so can get fully booked in high season.

 Food & drink

 - Bed & Breakfast